-This command only applies if a logpath setting is used for printer feedback (e.g. logpath type equals "printer" and "pgcnt" for printer errors and pagecounting responses).
+This command only applies if a logpath setting is used for printer feedback (e.g. logpath type equals "printer" for printer errors).
 Adjusting this seconds value will tell the print server how long to wait for printer feedback at the end of a print job before it continues on to the next print job in the queue.
 The default value is 0 meaning it will hold indefinitely.
 Most printers should respond quite quickly so you won't need to adjust this value but if you have time-critical printing happening (e.g. one job every 7 seconds) with certain logging requirements, this may come into play.

-Note

-Anytime you execute a "store" command, you must reboot the print server with a "reset" command or physically unplug and plug it back in.
+Note Anytime you execute a "store" command, you must reboot the print server with a "reset" command or physically unplug and plug it back in.
 Otherwise, the setting will not become a current or working setting in memory.
+When using a "set" command, a "save" command should follow to ensure the new setting is not lost after a power cycle.